brentp/brentp.github.io/docs/index.md

 description: Genomics researcher
 ---

 I am a genomics researcher and software developer focused on creating useful, simple, fast and reliable tools for variant analysis and genomic data processing.
-I am looking for contract work that is interesting and impactful and where my skills can be best utilized.
+I am looking for collaborative contract work that is interesting and impactful and where my skills can be best utilized.

 ## Work With Me

+- Are you struggling with quality control problems in your genomic studies?
+- Is your variant processingn pipeline for clinical pipelines slow or incomplete?
+- Do you need help with custom visualizations, a well-defined genomics tools or analyses?

-I am interested in substantial projects, but with less commitment (to you) than a staff member.
-A model I have in mind is _16 weeks_ (~1/3rd year) of focused work for _$25K_ commitment.
-This could be an alternative to committing to a staff bioinformatician.
-It could be for a pilot study or a focused project or certainly a long-term collaboration.
-Most universities can support this via vendor contract or even simpler.
+I am interested in substantial projects, but with less commitment (to you) than a staff member. **My preferred model is _16 weeks_ (~1/3rd year) of focused work of at least 1 day per week for a _$25K_ commitment**.
+I intend to have 2-3 project at any given time.

+This model is an alternative to committing to a staff bioinformatician.
-This is an idea, if you have another mode of work or a project in mind, feel free to <a href="mailto:bpederse@gmail.com?subject=Genomics%20Contracting" target="_blank" rel="noopener">contact me</a>.
+Regardless of your preferred model, if you have a project in mind, please <a href="mailto:bpederse@gmail.com?subject=Genomics%20Contracting" target="_blank" rel="noopener">contact me</a>.

+[Discuss A Project](mailto:bpederse@gmail.com?subject=Project%20Discussion){: .md-button .md-button--primary .discuss-btn target="\_blank" rel="noopener" }

 ---